Bed Slats vs Box Springs: What You Need To Know

 Despite its benefits, a slatted foundation isn’t for everyone.
 Here are a few reasons why:

-- The gaps may be too widely spaced and can cause premature sagging
+- The gaps may be too widely spaced and cause premature sagging

 - Improper installation can cause shifting